Payment Mandates in Term Insurance

 Health records

 Most insurance companies need you to complete a health screening or medical examination when you apply.
-Be sure to have the results of your medical examination, as well as other relevant health records handy.
+Be sure to have handy the results of your medical examination and other relevant health records.
 This will help the insurance company calculate your premiums and coverage.

 Income Tax Return